acheng1757/MacroEnergy-Abbie.jl/docs/src/Manual/assets/integrateddirectreductionelectricarcfurnace.md

 ## [Examples](@ref "dreaf_examples")

-This example illustrates a basic DrEaf configuration using hydrogen as a reductant in JSON format, featuring standard parameters in a three-zone case.
+This example illustrates a basic DirectReductionElectricArcFurnace configuration using natural gas as a reductant and metallurgical coal as a carbon source in JSON format, featuring standard parameters in a three-zone case.

 ```json